anthonykevins/academic-kickstart/content/author/admin/_index.md

 #  icon_pack = "fab"
 #  link = "https://github.com/anthonykevins"

-# Link to a PDF of your resume/CV from the About widget.
+#   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
+#   form "mailto:your-email@example.com" or "#contact" for contact widget.

 [[social]]
- icon = "cv"
+  icon = "envelope"
- icon_pack = "ai"
+  icon_pack = "far"
- link = "files/CV.pdf"
+  link = "mailto:a.v.kevins@uu.nl"  # For a direct email link, use "mailto:".

 +++